pip-services/pip-services-docs/content/en/dart/components/_index.md

 }
 ```

-Example how to get connection parameters and credentials using resolvers.
+Example on how to get connection parameters and credentials using resolvers.
 The resolvers support "discovery_key" and "store_key" configuration parameters
 to retrieve configuration from discovery services and credential stores respectively.